 Refer to the Primary production land guideline for further information.

-Four categories of property may be eligible to be classified as primary production land:
+Where your property meets the eligibility criteria for any of the categories below it may be eligible to be classified as primary production land:

 1. Land used substantially for the business of primary production.
 The business of primary production is the carrying on of any of one or more of the following activities in a business-like manner with a reasonable expectation of profit: